blat-blatnik/computerBear/_posts/2020-08-17-making-accurate-sleep-function.md

 Yikes.
 That doesn't look precise at all.
 Remember that we were looking for steady 16.67ms, and not only are all frames taking longer than that, but the timings are completely inconsistent.

 So why is the system sleep so imprecise?
 Well the answer is complicated.
-When you call Sleep, your application releases it's assigned CPU core to the OS's scheduler, so that it's free to do other tasks while your app waits.
+When you call `Sleep()`, your application releases it's assigned CPU core to the OS's scheduler, so that it's free to do other tasks while your app waits.
 Ideally, the schedule will reschedule your application exactly at the time you requested, but things obviously don't happen this way for 2 main reasons:

 1. The scheduler wakes up approximately every 3ms.
-So if you tried to sleep for 1ms, you would instead sleep for _at least_ 3ms.
-The exact frequency is system dependant, but it's usually 1-10ms these days.
+So if you tried to sleep for 1ms, you would instead sleep for _at least_ 1ms, but up to 4ms.
+The exact time depends on how well you were synchronized with the scheduler's own clock.
-2. when the time to reschedule comes, all threads might be in use by some higher-priority system services or apps, meaning you don't get your thread back until _they_ decide to sleep, or terminate.
+2. When the time to reschedule comes, all threads might be in use by some higher-priority system services or apps, meaning you don't get your thread back until _they_ decide to sleep, or terminate.

-So, calling sleep only guarantees that your thread will wait for _at least_ the given amount of time.
+So, calling `Sleep()` only guarantees that your thread will wait for _at least_ the given amount of time.
 Usually, this means 1-2ms more than you asked for.
 Also, this extra wait time is _random_ for all intents and purposes.
-It depends on your exact system, and what other programs are running.
+It depends on your exact system, what other programs are running, and the specific time you called `Sleep()`.

 One very good thing about sleep in general is that it conserves the CPU.
-While your program is sleeping, other programs can utilize "your" CPU time to do usefull work, and if nothing needs to run on the CPU, it can be put into low-power mode to save power and battery life.
+While your program is sleeping, other programs can utilize "your" CPU time to do usefull work, and if nothing else needs to run, the CPU can be put into low-power mode to save power and battery life.

 ## Spin-lock